groboclown/petronia/docs/extensions/api/core.shutdown.api.md

 * Only instance triggering permitted
 * Public listening allowed

-after a quiet period, the system will send a HALT event.
+The system has finished the application shutdown phase, and it can nolonger be cancelled.
+At this point, system services must shutdown, andafter a quiet period, the system will send a HALT event.